 In Egypt, alabaster can be found in two places, a few miles behind the Valley of the Kings in Luxor (ancient Thebes) and the Malawi area.

 Real alabaster is a minimum of 3/8 inches thick and weighs at least twice as much as imitations.
 The vein of alabaster has its own unique color and characteristic, the veins are translucent and dark and are completely random.
 If you see two pieces that have the same veining pattern in the same location, they are not genuine.
-It is found in nature in bulky, irregular shapes, in different sizes and at variable depths, mixed with other materials like marls or clay which protect the alabaster from other exterior agents.
+It is found in nature in bulky, irregular shapes, in different sizes, and at variable depths, mixed with other materials like marls or clay which protect the alabaster from other exterior agents.

 The handmade alabaster objects are almost always very thin, lighter in weight, waxy feeling with a matte finish (not shiny).
 Hand artisans can only achieve this thinness of the product, not machines.
-Its colors range from pure white to a rich creamy white and sometimes streaked with various hues of warm, rusty red.
+Its colors range from pure white to a rich creamy white and are sometimes streaked with various hues of warm, rusty red.
 When the pieces are held to a light you can see the true natural beauty of the colors and patterns.
-It comes in various sizes and shapes of pots, vases, cups, bowls, sconces, ashtrays, etc. Hand made alabaster is almost always more expensive than machine-made alabaster.
+It comes in various sizes and shapes of pots, vases, cups, bowls, sconces, ashtrays, etc. Hand-made alabaster is almost always more expensive than machine-made alabaster.

-Though it is beautiful, the machine-made products lack the character and translucence of the hand made alabaster.
+Though it is beautiful, the machine-made products lack the character and translucence of the hand-made alabaster.
 Because the machines do not have the sensitivity of the artist, the machine-made products are thicker and heavier.
 The machines also provide a highly polished surface.
 The color most often found in machine-made items is generally yellowish to butterscotch with white.
 As does the handmade, it comes in a variety of shapes and sizes.

 Machine-made “Oriental Alabaster’ items are usually more uniform and one may not need to take as much care in the purchases of such items as when contemplating the purchase of handmade alabaster items.
 Checking to make sure that the object is structurally sound and without cracks is usually sufficient.
 However, one should not be misled by a dealer who claims that such cracks are normal, they may in fact be fairly normal, but not in the quality of the machined alabaster.